-- Before and after preparing, handling, or serving food.

-- After using the washroom.

-- After sneezing, coughing, or blowing your nose.

-- When your hands are visibly soiled.

-- After handling garbage.
+- Before and after preparing, handling, or serving food. - After using the washroom. - After sneezing, coughing, or blowing your nose. - When your hands are visibly soiled. - After handling gage. - Anytime you think you may have touched something with germs.

 Other Infectious Diseases